Meat pie (Australia and New Zealand): Commercial production

+Australia

 Manufacturers of pies in Australia tend to be state-based, reflecting the long distances involved with interstate transport and lack of refrigeration capabilities in the early years of pie production.
-Many pies sold ready-to-eat at smaller outlets are sold unbranded and may be locally produced, produced by a brand-name vendor, or even imported, frozen pies heated prior to serving.
+Many pies are sold ready-to-eat at smaller outlets and are sold unbranded although some may be locally produced by a brand-name vendor, or even imported.
+Frozen pies are heated prior to serving.

-An Australian meat pie was produced in 1947 by L. T. McClure in a small bakery in Bendigo and became the famous Four'n Twenty pie.
-Due to its relationship with Australian rules football, Four'n Twenty has iconic status in Victoria.
-Other manufacturers predate this, and the pie manufacturer Sargent can trace their pie making back to 1891.
+An Australian meat pie, first produced in 1947, by L. T. McClure in a small bakery in Bendigo, became the well-known Four'n Twenty pie.
+Due to its association with Australian rules football, Four'n Twenty has iconic status in Victoria.
+Other manufacturers well predate this brand.

+Sargents—once the dominant meat pie brand of New South Wales, but not made since 2022—could trace its pie making back to 1891.

-In South Australia, Balfours and Vili's have been making pies for over a century.
+In South Australia, Balfours have been making pies for over a century, but Vili's began in the post-war era.
 Both of these pie makers supply pies to various venues hosting Australian rules football games.

 Produced in Western Australia, Mrs Mac's Pies are sold nationwide, found mostly in service stations and corner stores, competing with other brands in the contested takeaway hotbox market on the basis of quality and fillings other than the normal fare.

-In Victoria, some of the well known and famous pie makers include the makers of two of Australia's most famous pies - Four'n Twenty and Patties - both manufactured by Patties Foods in Bairnsdale.
+In Victoria, some of the well known and famous pie makers include the makers of two of Australia's most famous pies—Four'n Twenty and Patties—both manufactured by Patties Foods in Bairnsdale.

 In Tasmania, the main manufacturer of pies is National Pies.
 National Pies make typical beef mince pies, as well as "Cottage Pies", which are topped with mashed potato.
 National Pies' mince pies are rectangular in shape, as opposed to most other brands, which are round.

-'Railway pies' once served on country trains and at refreshment rooms of the NSWGR, achieved a reputation for their high meat content and flavour.
+'Railway pies', once served on country trains and at refreshment rooms of the NSWGR, achieved a reputation for their high meat content and flavour.
+In 1942, it was reported that 2.3 million of these pies were consumed over a 12-month period.
+All the pies were baked in a facility under Central Station, until around 1980.
+The long trip from Sydney and absence of refrigeration were possibly why there were reports of pies that were past their prime condition, when served to customers in railway refreshment rooms in the regions.

 Australian meat pies were introduced into the United States in 1994 by Mark Allen, of Boort, Victoria, when he and his wife, Wendy, began operation of Pacific Products, Inc. in Marietta, Georgia.
 Pacific Products was a wholesale only business, selling their pies to chain retailers throughout the United States.
-Although Pacific Products is no longer in business, Allen and his partner Neville Steele opened the Australian Bakery Cafe in Marietta, a retail bakery which also ships its products throughout the USA.
+Although Pacific Products is no longer in business, Allen and his partner Neville Steele opened the Australian Bakery Cafe in Marietta, a retail bakery which also ships its products throughout the US.